joeyaza/MEAN-ROMAN-NUMS/README.md

 git clone this directory, NPM install on both front end and back end.

-Then serve backend on localhost:3001 using npm or nodemon.
+Then serve backend on localhost:3001 using npm start or nodemon.

-Serve frontend and navigate to that localhost. (such as python -m SimpleHTTPServer 4000 )
+Serve frontend and navigate to that localhost. (such as python -m SimpleHTTPServer 4000 ).